BabyEcos Monday, January 1, 2018

 Wear something nursing-friendly

 If you’re nursing, finding an easy outfit to wear in the winter can be a challenge.
-Wrap dresses provide a lot of flexibility with easy access, and you can pair it with a nice cardigan and leggings if it’s cold.
-Tops with zippers or buttons, or stretchy sweaters, might be your best bet for a smooth Thanksgiving while nursing.
+Wrap dresses provide a lot of flexibility with easy access and you can pair it with a nice cardigan and leggings if it’s cold.
+Tops with zippers, buttons or stretchy sweaters, might be your best bet for a smooth Thanksgiving while nursing.

 Manage family time

 This might be the first time that some family members are meeting your little one.
 This means they might constantly ask to hold your baby throughout the gathering.
 Going from person to person can cause stress for your baby, who might be getting tired from a long day.
 If your baby is new to all the attention, try to kindly let family members know when your little one needs a break.

 Even babies love Thanksgiving food!
 Save the turkey, sweet potatoes, veggies and stuffing for baby for later.
 Some of these foods will be soft enough for baby on their own, while others can be blended down into a nice puree.

 It’s Halloween season!
 Finally you can enjoy delicious snacks with a spooky theme.
 If you’re looking for healthy alternatives for your kids, you’re in luck!
 We’ve crafted a list of our favorite healthy Halloween treats from around the web just for you and your kids to enjoy.

 To me, Halloween means candy corn!
 I always make sure to have a big bowl of candy corn in my home every year.
 It’s become a tradition for many families because of its sweet, chewy texture and bright fall colors.
 These fun Candy Corn Popsicles from Chew Chew Mama are big, refreshing version of my favorite Halloween treat—and healthier for little ones too.

 To make them, you just need some popsicle molds, organic juices and yogurt.
 It’s an easy recipe that your kids will love!